StevenPresto/stormrocket/README.md

 # stormrocket
-This project is used to connect storm and rocketmq.
+Useful plugin for connects storm and rocketmq. with storm-1.1.0, rocketmq-4.1.0-incubating